EDUCBA Logo

 • The underlying principles that lay the foundation of corporate governance include accountability, fairness, and transparency.

-• Sarbanes-Oxley Act and Gramm-Leach-Bliley Act are two regulations that help boost investors’ confidence in the financial system and protect them against any corporate scandals.
+• Sarbanes-Oxley Act and Gramm-Leach-Bliley Act are two regulations that help boost investors’ confidence in the financial system and protect them against corporate scandals.

 • While good corporate governance can enhance the economic viability of a business, inadequate corporate governance can deteriorate a company’s reputation and business.